- Fujitsu Group CSR Report

 The U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act requires companies listed on U.S. stock exchanges to report the use of conflict minerals to the U.S. Securities and Exchange Commission (SEC).
 This applies to conflict minerals such as tantalum, tin, tungsten, gold and any other minerals determined to be conflict minerals by the U.S. State Department where those minerals are mined in the Democratic Republic of the Congo or neighboring countries.

-As a due diligence to the conflict minerals issue, Fujitsu has conducted conflict minerals survey on the specific products by using the research format "Conflict Minerals Reporting Template (CMRT)" issued by RBA's "Responsible Minerals Initiative (RMI)" since 2013.
+As part of due diligence in the conflict minerals issue, Fujitsu has conducted conflict mineral surveys of specific products since FY2013.
+In these surveys, we use the research format "Conflict Minerals Reporting Template (CMRT)" issued by the RBA's "Responsible Minerals Initiative (RMI).”

 The Fujitsu Group has set out its basic approach to the environmentally sound procurement of components, materials and products in the Fujitsu Group Green Procurement Direction, and we are working with our suppliers to promote green procurement activities.
 We are also engaged in an initiative to reduce CO2 emissions in the supply chain.
 Specifically, the Fujitsu Group requests that all of its suppliers call on their own suppliers (companies at two removes from the Fujitsu Group) to reduce their CO2 emissions.
 The goal of the Fujitsu Group is to promote activities that reduce environmental impacts throughout the supply chain.